Bu807041-1/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists/index.md

 _"The purpose of models is not to fit the data but to sharpen the question."_
 [Samuel Karlin](https://en.wikipedia.org/wiki/Samuel_Karlin) (8 June 1924 - very much alive). <ins>11th R. A. Fisher Memorial Lecture (20 April 1983)</ins> Royal Society.

+### Running our notebooks

+## Tests of Goodness of Fit, independence and homogeneity

+## Tests of significance of means, differences of means, and regression coefficients

+## Intraclass correlations and the analysis of variance

+## -----

 ### Header 3

 ```js